Fake paper wallets used as bait

-How the scam works:
+How the scheme works

 1. Laying the bait: Scammers distribute plastic bags with official-looking paper wallet printouts